liam274/ctff/README.md

 ## Functions
 `structure: func argument`
-### notice that, the following "given box" means, use the argument as id to get a box
+### Notice that, the following "given box" means, use the argument as id to get a box
 |  address   |    usage     |
 |:-----------|:------------:|
 |EACD|exchange the given box and the prepare box's value|